Dynamic duos: the building blocks of dimensional mechanics: Conclusion

 With Archimedes, Newton, Taylor, and all those who sought to explore the mechanical underpinning of space and time, this review has demonstrated the parsimonious efficiency of dimensional analysis.
 Whether we want to explain the magnitude of a particular volume, an acceleration, or the more exotic motion of an explosion blast, the mechanical philosophy suggests a bold idea: to invoke an extra dimension, the dimension of mass $\mathcal{M}$, beyond the visible dimensions of space, $\mathcal{L}$, and time, $\mathcal{T}$.
 The scope of this simple idea is immense.

 What we see as motion, size, or duration is understood as a form of shadow, cast on a plane by a much broader play.
 The players are the mechanical quantities, which generations of researchers have inferred from their effects.
-The table of mechanical quantities that we built for this review provides a first map, drawn from centuries of exploration of this mechanical pantheon.
-How does this mechanical chart relate to the world we live in?
+The table of mechanical quantities that we built for this review provides a first map, drawn from centuries of exploration of this mechanical pantheon. \Maf{We hope that this table will incite historians of science to trace back the steps of past thinkers from one spot on the map to another, to define pressure, energy, power, action, etc. Why did so many great minds sailed these waters? }How does this mechanical chart relate to the world we live in?
 We wish to do our part in answering this question, and this review is a first step.
 In this review, we have shown what emerges from the interplay of duos of mechanical quantities.
 This type of pair interaction is the elementary building block of a dimensional analysis of mechanics, to which we can refer to more succinctly as \textit{dimensional mechanics}.

 As we saw, numerous experiments have shown that a range of complex motions can be cast as single lines in logarithmic scale.
 These straight regimes are drawn on a plane of space and time, and yet we find that they can be more deeply understood as a ``reflection'', or ``projection'', or ``shadow'' of something going on at a higher dimension.
 What is going on is a ``struggle'', or ``balance'', between ``competing'' mechanical factors.
 Dimensional mechanics help us formalize all these colloquialisms, help us find the ``causes'' of these scalings.
 These causes are embodied by the mechanical quantities.
 Any pair of mechanical quantities is associated with a regime, a line in the kinematic plane.
 The slope of this line is given by the dimensions of the mechanical ratio.
 Because the standard mechanical quantities all share a dimension of mass $\mathcal{M}$, such mass disappears from their ratio: